👉

 Instructions and Help about All hazards planning section Chief Task Book

-Broadcast is now starting all attendees are in listen-only mode hello everyone and welcome to today's webinar on best practices in emergency emergency management of you from above I'm Ann cosgrove the editor in chief of facility executive magazine and this webinar today is presented by arc and command solutions today's webinar will offer a discussion of how emergency preparedness planning and response to issues are addressed by many businesses and companies and will focus on some of the more common weaknesses and mistakes that companies might make and offer some insights and ideas on how emergency preparedness plans can be fine-tuned to be the most effective so before we get started I would like to cover a few housekeeping items with you please note the control panel on your screen this is where you can submit questions to the speakers in the question box in that panel you can send your questions in at any time and the speakers will address them after the presentation also please note the orange arrow on the left side of that panel clicking on that arrow will either expand or collapse the panel so please be sure it is expanded so you can access the question box also if at any time you experience a technical difficulty please send a message to us there in that question box and someone will address you privately right away also if you're interested in continuing education credits you will receive a certificate of attendance for this webinar in an email from facility Executive after the event and you can report that to your association for the CEUs so now I would like to introduce your speakers today we have Dennis hull KJ Spurlock and David Trask battalion chief Dennis Hall retired served the Black Jack Fire...
+Broadcast is now starting.
+All attendees are in listen-only mode.
+Hello everyone and welcome to today's webinar on best practices in emergency management.
+I'm Ann Cosgrove, the editor-in-chief of Facility Executive magazine.
+This webinar is presented by ARC and Command Solutions.
+2. Today's webinar will discuss how emergency preparedness planning and response are addressed by businesses and companies.
+We will focus on common weaknesses and mistakes that companies might make and offer insights on how emergency preparedness plans can be improved to be more effective.
+3. Before we begin, I would like to go over a few housekeeping items.
+Please note the control panel on your screen.
+This is where you can submit questions to the speakers.
+You can send your questions in at any time and the speakers will address them after the presentation.
+4. Also, please note the orange arrow on the left side of the panel.
+Clicking on that arrow will expand or collapse the panel.
+Please make sure it is expanded so you can access the question section.
+5. If you experience any technical difficulties, please send a message to us in the question section and someone will assist you privately.
+6. If you're interested in continuing education credits, you will receive a certificate of attendance for this webinar in an email from Facility Executive after the event.
+You can report this to your association for CEUs.
+7. Now, let me introduce your speakers for today.
+Dennis Hull, KJ Spurlock, and David Trask.
+8. Dennis Hull retired after serving the Black Jack Fire Protection District in St. Louis County, Missouri for 35 years until 2014.
+He was the chief training officer for the final nine years of his career and holds a degree in fire protection technology from St. Louis Community College.
+9. KJ Spurlock, also...